phamngochai123/sigma-ssai-avplayer-sdk/README.md

 ## 7. Callback Descriptions

 * `onGenerateVideoUrlSuccess(_ videoUrl: String)`: Called when the video URL is successfully generated.
-* `onGenerateVideoUrlFail(_ message: String)`: Called when there is an error in generating the video URL.
+* `onGenerateVideoUrlFail(_ message: String, videoUrl: String)`: Called when there is an error in generating the video URL. message is errorCode, videoUrl is video url input
 * `onTracking(_ message: String)`: Called whenever there is a tracking message.

 ## 8. Conclusion